 When you bring home a new carpet from the store, you love the way it looks and smells.
 However, from the minute you set it down in your home, you can bet it’s going to lose its freshness pretty quickly.
 If you have kids, it’s a safe bet you’re going to end up spending way more time than you’d like using bleach, baking soda, and all types of DIY methods to clean your carpets after your toddler spills food or paint on your brand new purchase.
 While there might not be a way to avoid accidents, there is a way to make sure your carpet doesn’t end up suffering from the damage by making regular appointments at a carpet cleaning charleston facility.
 You can also make sure that maintenance and clean-up don’t end up hurting your rug more than helping it in the first place.
 If you have kids at home, here’s what you need to do to protect your carpet and your sanity.
+Keep reading how to paint bubbles.

 Clean Stains Immediately